dashjoin/platform/dashjoin-docs/docs/development-production.md

 in [React](https://react.dev/), therefore, keep this in mind when selecting a library.
 For this example, we'll use [smilesDrawer](https://github.com/reymond-group/smilesDrawer).

-In VS Code, open a terminal and enter:
+In VS Code, open a terminal (on the top left, click the menu, then terminal, and finally new terminal) and enter:

 ```
 yarn add smiles-drawer
 ```

-Yarn is a JavaScript package manage, that will retrieve the latest version of the library and all other required components.
+Yarn is a JavaScript package manager, that will retrieve the latest version of the library and all other required components.
+Depending on your internet connection speed, this command might take a while to complete.
 Now we can start the development webserver that will run on port 3000:

 ```